Skip to main content

 , and Safari

 .
-You then just need to drag the blue button marked ‘Add to My Bookmarks’ up and drop it on favourite bookmarks bar, preferably in the middle so you can see it (you can move it about later if desired).
+You then just need to drag the blue button marked ‘Add to My Bookmarks’ up and drop it on the favourite bookmarks bar (you can move it about afterwards if needed).

 you can check for existing e-books using the library catalogue